oskarlaasik/Chatbot-of-Justice/README.md

 ```bash
 python main.py
 ```
+By default library runs on port 8000.
+Be patient, starting the Milvus server takes a moment.

-go to /docs to use swagger and in the /chatbot_of_justice/process_question subsection write your question to  into the corresponding field.
+go to http://localhost:8000/docs to use swagger and in the /chatbot_of_justice/process_question subsection write your question to  into the corresponding field.

 ### Running tests